-Analyses of single-nucleotide polymorphisms suggest the occurrence of at least three stocks broadly associated with the Western, Central, and Eastern Pacific Ocean (Grewe, et al. 2015).
-The results of genetic studies are broadly consistent with tag/recapture data in suggesting that mixing between the far western and far eastern Pacific Ocean regions is limited (Moore, et al. 2020).
+Analyses of single-nucleotide polymorphisms suggest the occurrence of at least three stocks broadly associated with the western, central, and eastern Pacific Ocean (Grewe et al. 2015).
+The results of genetic studies are broadly consistent with tag/recapture data in suggesting that mixing between the far western and far eastern Pacific Ocean regions is limited (Moore et al. 2020).

-While yellowfin are clearly capable of large-scale movements, most tagging data (conventional and electronic) reveal more limited movement (Hunter, et al. 1986; Okamoto and Bayliff 2003; Schaefer and Fuller 2022a; Schaefer, et al. 2009; Wild 1994).
-A large archival tagging study provides the best insight into movements in the Eastern Pacific Ocean.
-Schaefer and Fuller (2022a) archivally tagged 1,522 yellowfin tuna in six areas of the Eastern and Central Pacific Ocean (2002-2019) of which 483 were recovered after 32 to 1,846 days at liberty.
-Of the recovered tags 99% remained within 1,000 m of their release locations.
-Fish moved north-south seasonally in association with the ~18 °C isotherm.
+While yellowfin are clearly capable of large-scale movements, most tagging data (conventional and electronic) reveal more limited movement (Wild 1994; Hunter et al. 1986; Uosaki and Bayliff 1999; Schaefer et al. 2009; Schaefer and Fuller 2022b).
+A large archival tagging study provides the best insight into movements in the eastern Pacific Ocean.
+Shaefer and Fuller (2022b) archivally tagged 1522 yellowfin tuna in six areas of the eastern and central Pacific Ocean (2002-2019) of which 483 were recovered after 32 to 1846 days at liberty.
+Of the recovered tags 99% remained within 1000 m of their release locations.
+Fish moved N-S seasonally in association with the ~18°C isotherm.
 The northern extent of movements for fish tagged off Baja included the SCB.
-The full SST range experienced was from ~16-29 °C for fish tagged off Baja (Schaefer, et al. 2011).
+The full SST range experienced was from ~16-29°C for fish tagged off Baja (Schaefer et al. 2011).
 Yellowfin appear to move freely within broad regions of favorable water temperature and productivity and are known to make seasonal excursions to higher latitudes as water temperatures increase.
-The nature of yellowfin migration in the Central and Western Pacific is less well studied.
+The nature of yellowfin migration in the central and western Pacific is less well studied.

 Yellowfin are broadcast spawners that have a high spawning frequency and fecundity.
 Spawning occurs across the Pacific in tropical and subtropical waters.
-In a large study in the Eastern Pacific, Schaefer and Fuller (2022b) reported that spawning was widespread from about 25° N to 16° S between 78° W and 148° W, occurring throughout the year from 5° N to 15° N. North of 20° N, spawning took place during April- December.
+In a large study in the eastern Pacific, Shaeffer and Fuller 2022a reported that spawning was widespread from about 25° N to 16° S between 78° W and 148° W, occurring throughout the year from 5° N to 15° N. North of 20° N, spawning took place during April-December.
 Note that the peak spawning season varies across the Pacific.
-Fecundity in the Eastern Pacific Ocean ranged from about 54 thousand oocytes for an 87 cm female to about 7.2 million oocytes for a 153 cm female and the mean spawning interval was 1.23 days.
+Fecundity in the eastern Pacific Ocean ranged from about 54 thousand oocytes for an 87 cm female to about 7.2 million oocytes for a 153 cm female and the mean spawning interval was 1.23 days.

-Schaefer and Fuller (2022b) also reported that although spawning occurred at SST from 25 °C to 32 °C, 73.0% took place between 27 °C and 29 °C. A positive relationship between spawning activity and areas of high forage abundance has been noted (Itano 1997).
+Schaefer and Fuller (2022a) also reported that although spawning occurred at SST from 25 °C to 32 °C, 73.0% took place between 27 °C and 29 °C. A positive relationship between spawning activity and areas of high forage abundance has been noted (Itano 1997).

-3.5.6 Essential Fish Habitat for Yellowfin Tuna
+2.5.6 Essential Fish Habitat for Yellowfin Tuna (Figure 8b)

-Yellowfin tuna EFH is defined using a combination of data sources provided in the sections above as well as expert opinion (see Figure 8b).
+Yellowfin tuna EFH is defined using a combination of data sources provided in the previous sections on yellowfin tuna (i.e., 2.5.1-2.5.5) as well as expert opinion.
 Based on landings data and information on size at maturity for Baja California, Mexico, the majority of fish occurring in the U.S. EEZ are immature although a small percentage may be adults.
-Yellowfin tuna EFH includes oceanic, epipelagic waters of the U.S. West Coast EEZ from the U.S.-Mexico border to just north of Point Conception, California (34° 34' N), seaward of the 12 m depth contour.
+Yellowfin tuna EFH includes oceanic, epipelagic waters from the U.S.-Mexico border north to Point Conception, CA (34° 34' N), seaward of the 12 m depth contour.
 While yellowfin tuna may occur in shallow water <12 m, they occur primarily in deeper waters and these shallow regions including bays and estuaries are not considered essential.
-The high productivity and presence of diverse fish, squid, and crustacean species make the SCB a suitable feeding habitat for vellowfin tuna.
+The high productivity and presence of diverse fish, squid and crustacean species make the SCB a suitable feeding habitat for yellowfin tuna.